i998/NavLights/README.md

 # NavLights
-Simple navigation lights for RC planes (or other vehicles) based on Arduino
+Simple navigation lights for RC planes (or other vehicles) based on Arduino This is also an example of a multi-tread Arduino software.

 Navigation Lights with Battery Voltage Alarm (optional - TODO) V0.8  - test version based on project:protothread Library